House of Representatives (Indonesia): The Opposition

 The Opposition is a term used to describe political parties which are represented in the DPR, but not in the cabinet, and thus organized themselves as an opposition faction.
 However it is not a formal term and they considered themselves a 'critical partner of the government'.

 During the 2019 Election, the incumbent president Joko Widodo ('Jokowi') led a majority coalition of ten parties which already supported him during the previous 2014 Election.
 Opposing him is Prabowo Subianto, who led a minority coalition of five parties.
 Eventually after the election, the Jokowi Administration invited Gerindra and PAN into the governing coalition, appointing Subianto as Defence Minister.
+Prior to the end of Jokowi's presidency, Demokrat was invited to join the government, making PKS the only opposition party that served as such for full 10 years.